digovc/DirectValidation/README.md

 ### License

-DirectValidation has adopted **Apache License**, so you can use this freely to all purpose.
+DirectValidation has adopted **Apache License**, so you can use this freely to all-purpose.